Glossary of Photonics and Laser Marketing

 Advertising should always be directed to a well defined audience – sometimes a relatively broad audience, such as all professional working in optics, photonics and laser technology, and sometimes a very specific audience like professionals reading encyclopedia articles on certain topics.

 The bounce rate corresponding to some Internet traffic (e.g., referrals from an advertising website to a supplier website) indicates the fraction of visitors who do not request any web pages beyond the first visited page.
-That may be an indicator for upgrade traffic which is not useful, unless the visitors already can obtain all required information on the first page.
+That may for certain pages be an indicator for a kind of traffic which is not useful.
+However, if visitors already can obtain all required information on the first page, the lack of further movement is not a bad sign.
+Bounce rates are relevant only for pages where relevant information is only provided by clicking on further links.

-Presenting a company or its products to a suitable audience in a way which contributes to the creation of a well recognizable brand.
+Presenting a company or its products to a suitable audience in a way which contributes to the creation of a well recognizable brand image and corporate identity.
 The brand recognition can be strongly enhanced with a consistent graphical appearance, including a characteristic company logo and possibly other graphical elements, at suitable places.
-It can support future sales, even if it does not directly induce sales.
+It can support future sales, even if it does not directly generate sales leads.
+It can also be valuable for getting attractive acquisition offers.

 In texts for marketing purposes, e.g. in printed form or on a web page, one often includes a “call to action” (in the form of text or sometimes a graphical element) which is designed to motivate readers to perform a certain action, such as doing a purchase or something at least leaving in that direction – for example, registering for a newsletter, downloading a document or analyzing something.